 Online fundraising sites are powerful tools to help you fundraise.

-We know it’s daunting, so we put together a guide on the elements you need to build a high-performing online fundraising site.
+We know it’s daunting, so we put together a guide on the most important elements of a high-performing fundraising website.

-P.S.
-Click here to see how CauseVox makes it easy for you to create a powerful online fundraising site in minutes, for free.
+See how CauseVox makes it easy for you to create an online fundraising site that helps you raise more with less effort.

-It’s one of the fastest growing fundraising mechanisms.
-Walkathons, marathons, and “birthday wish” campaigns are common types of peer-to-peer fundraising.
+Peer-to-peer (p2p) is one of the best and fastest growing fundraising mechanisms with an even better ROI.
+Walkathons, marathons, and “birthday wish” campaigns are all common p2p types.

-Content fundraising is a new way of cultivating donors.
+Content marketing is an excellent strategy for cultivating and retaining donors.
 It uses content as a way to engage, educate, and fundraise.

 Here’s how it works.